 The assassin smirked at him.
 “I was hoping to finish the hero off, but I have no quarrel with handing him your head either.”

 Batman jumped down to the ground.
 There were two assassins behind him.
 “Which organization do you work for?
 Ra’s?”

 The assassin laughed.
 “Hardly!
 Ra’s Al Ghul fears us.”
 He rushed forward with a kick as his companions circled around.

 “I doubt that.”
 He replied as he dodged the kick.
 He threw two smoke bombs to the ground and sneaked around the assassin to his right.
-He aimed his punched at the assassin’s jaw.
+He aimed a punch at the assassin’s jaw.

-The assassin duck and kicked back forcing him to retreat a couple of steps.
-He dodged the kick that came from his left.
+The assassin ducked and kicked back, forcing him to retreat a couple of steps.
+Batman dodged the kick that came from his left.
 “You don’t get it.”
 The assassin stated as he twisted and lashed out with another series of attacks.
-He landed two hits.
-The first hit his shoulder and the other grazed his rib cage.
+He landed two hits; the first on his shoulder and the other grazed his rib cage.
 “We were here long before Ra and we will still be here long after him.”

 Batman threw a batarang at the assassin to his right forcing him to drop the dagger he held.
 This group was an assassin group older than Ra’s?
 The crossed off every assassin guild that formed in that last several centuries.
 There was only a handful he had heard of that could boast about that.
 Most of them were dead.